umbertodicanito/The-Last-10-Years-of-Movie-TV-Series/README.md

 >    5| Repeat steps 3 and 4 a number of times arbitrary in order to reach the convergence

-From the implementation point of view we chose to use the Scikit Learn (https://scikit-learn.org) one of the best open source libraries for machine learning.
+From the implementation point of view what whas used is the Scikit Learn (https://scikit-learn.org) one of the best open source libraries for machine learning.
 Now, let's start with the code.